hadipourh/craftanalysis/README.md

 ```
 ![ZC-TK3](/Images/ZeroCorrelation/ZC-TK3-14Rounds.svg "Linear Equivalent of CRAFT")

 Although we inspected 15 rounds of CRAFT, in cases RTK0, RTK2, and RTK3 by this method, we didn't find a zero-correlation distinguisher, covering more than 14 rounds in these cases.
-Note that, sometimes finding a mathematical proof for the obtained distinguishre, might be not easy, just like the distinguisher we have presented for 14-rounds of CRAFT in case RTK0.

 ---
 <a name="diff"></a>